graphile/worker/website/docs/tasks.md

 ### `helpers.abortPromise`

+**Experimental**

 This is a promise that will reject when [`abortSignal`](#helpersabortsignal) aborts.
 This makes it convenient for exiting your task when the abortSignal
 fires: `Promise.race([abortPromise, doYourAsyncThing()])`.

 ### `helpers.abortSignal`

+**Experimental**

-This is a Node `AbortSignal`.
-Use this to be notified that you should abort your task early due to a graceful shutdown request. `AbortSignal`s can be passed to a number of asynchronous Node.js methods like [`http.request()`](https://nodejs.org/api/http.html#httprequesturl-options-callback).
+This is a Node `AbortSignal` that will be triggered when the job should exit early.
+It is used, for example, for a graceful shutdown request. `AbortSignal`s can be passed to a number of asynchronous Node.js methods like [`http.request()`](https://nodejs.org/api/http.html#httprequesturl-options-callback).

 ### `helpers.addJob()`